On MAP estimates and source conditions for drift identification in SDEs: Reducing the variational source condition to a tangential cone condition

 \section{Reducing the variational source condition to a tangential cone condition}

 The task now is to understand better when the variational source condition \ref{assumption Hohage} for $\mathcal T=\mathrm{KL}_\tau^\pi$ holds.
-Following \cite{Dunker-Hohage}, it turns out that, choosing the regularization term $J$ to be a sufficiently high Hilbert--Sobolev norm squared, the variational source condition reduces to the following simpler nonlinearity condition, called \emph{tangential cone condition} in \cite{Dunker-Hohage},
+Following \cite{Dunker-Hohage}, it turns out that, choosing the regularization term $J$ to be a sufficiently high Hilbert--Sobolev norm squared, the variational source condition reduces to the following simpler nonlinearity condition (which was introduced in \cite{Hanke_Neubauer_Scherzer} in the context of Landweber iteration), called \emph{tangential cone condition} in \cite{Dunker-Hohage},